lrse/whycon/README.md

 _WhyCon_ was first presented on ICRA2013 conference and will be published as a full article soon, where the details of the algorithm will be presented.

-If you use this software for your publication it is mandatory to cite using the references in the provided [cite.bib] file.
+If you use this software for your publication it is mandatory to cite using the references in the provided `cite.bib` file.
+Full URL to this file is: https://raw.github.com/v01d/whycon/master/cite.bib

 Installation
 ===========